There are two ways to add new functions to MySQL:

 To make sure that arguments are of a given type and return an

-error if they are not, check the arg_type
+error if they are not, check the arg_type array in the initialization

 function.
 For example: